Malivuk/sky-bikes/README.md

 * Optimize responsive layout

 ### QA - 1h
-* Test stories on main browsers
+* Test stories on main browsers and devices

 ### Last words
 The project was challenging considering the timeline and my full time job.
 However, I found it interesting and I felt like learning through the technical limitation (i.e., no front end framework).